brunoborges/jdx/SPECIFICATION.md

 ## 16. Observability

-- `--verbose` shows every decision and file touched.
+- `scan` is always verbose and shows every decision and file touched.
 - `JDX_LOG=debug` env var for support cases.
 - `jdx doctor` prints an actionable report with red or green checks.